trekhleb/state-of-the-art-shitcode/README.md

 let age = 42
 ```

-### 💩 Always write comments in your local language.
+### 💩 Always write comments in your local language

 _You don’t want it to be readable by oversees teams._